hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.20.13: Fixed Gutenberg block compatibility with WordPress 7.1.
+* 1.20.14: Added maximum row count option for titles and captions.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.20.14 =
+= Updated: 25.08.2026 =
+* **Added:** Maximum row count option for titles and captions.
+* **Added:** Image Title as an additional title source, allowing the post title to differ from the image title in post, page, and product galleries.
+The same option is available for captions, alt text, and descriptions.

 = 1.20.13 =
 = Updated: 20.08.2026 =
 * **Fixed:** Gutenberg block compatibility with WordPress 7.1.